AlexKopen/Pixel-Table/README.md

 cd simulator && go run main.go
 ```

-The engine will process all USDT trading pairs for each coin defined in `/simulator/pkg/constants.go` for the past 24 hours.
+The engine will process all USDT trading pairs for each coin defined in `/simulator/pkg/constants.go` for the selected date range.